 On their site, you can even configure a wind tree to your specification.
 The manufacturers claim that each wind tree can power 15 street lights or charge up an electric car for 16364 km of running.
 The wind tree is a product of years of research and development and the brainchild of inventor Jerôme Michaud-Larivière.

-Famously the company planted two of their wind trees during the 2016 COP21, the sustainable innovation forum in Paris.
-They’ve since branched out to bushes and modular versions alongside the original tree all with similar advantages of being able to generate electricity from the wind.
+Famously the company planted two of its wind trees during the 2016 COP21, the sustainable innovation forum in Paris.
+They’ve since branched out to bushes and modular versions alongside the original tree, all with similar advantages of being able to generate electricity from the wind.
 All whilst being visually appealing and artistic additions to any public place.

 Sandy Grove is at the forefront of both using and promoting solar energy use.
-Not only do they generate their own electricity, but they also generate 30% more than they need.
+Not only do they generate their own electricity from roof top solar cells, but they also generate 30% more than they need.
 Sandy Grove installed the Spotlight solar structure on school grounds as an emblem of their accomplishment.

 Sandy Grove built the project in conjunction with FirstFloor, MetCon, and PowerSecure.
-The bright blue colour was chosen to be eye-catching, helping to position Sandy Grove as a brilliant example of renewable energy usage in schools.
+The bright blue color was chosen to be eye-catching, helping to position Sandy Grove as a brilliant example of schools going solar.
 Perhaps also setting an example for companies using renewable energy too?

-If you’re interested in further applications of renewable energy in schools check out our guide on teaching renewables energy for kids.
+If you’re interested in further applications of renewable energy in schools, check out our guide on teaching renewable energy for kids.
 We’ve included some ideas to make renewable energy interesting and relevant as part of school curriculums too.

 Elena Paroucheva is popularly known for her wind sculptures.
 Ondine is one of her well-recognized works.
 Elena created this sculpture in 2004 using copper and soldering.
-The sculpture took the form of a woman with what seems to be jewellery around her neck and on her wrist.
-A closer look will reveal that the jewellery is a set of wind turbines.
+The sculpture took the form of a woman with what seems to be jewelry around her neck and on her wrist.
+A closer look will reveal that the jewelry is a set of wind turbines.